lin-jinwei/XY-VLA/README.md

 Code for paper: XY-VLA: Zero-Shot Cross-Embodiment UAV VLA via X-VLA.

+By using the commands listed in the command.md file, can fast run XY-VLA.

+One-click to start in [X-VLA](https://huggingface.co/LinJinwei/XY-VLA).

 Language-guided portal navigation in PyBullet using the [X-VLA](https://github.com/2toINF/X-VLA) vision-language-action model.
 Fly a virtual end-effector through numbered rectangular portals, orbit frames, hover, or execute multi-leg missions from natural-language `--cmd` instructions.

 Built on **X-VLA 0.9B (WidowX Edition)** with **EE6D** action semantics inside a WidowX arm workspace, extended with a three-phase navigation stack (coarse X-VLA planning → top-down A* → action-aware trajectory refinement).